Our Sustainability Initiatives

 - All path lighting is solar powered as are guest flashlights.

-- Use low energy LED lighting where possible.
+- Use of low energy LED lighting throughout buildings and gardens

 - A solar panel and wood (all grown on the property) are used to heat the hot water for house and studio.